Bezzalel1/pre-quantum-field-theory/README.md

 - \( \kappa \) is the vortex coupling constant
 - \( \lambda_0 \) is the matter–field coupling strength

-🔍 *This revised Lagrangian includes a topological vortex term that activates in discrete simulations or nontrivial topologies and avoids the curl-of-gradient identity problem.*
+🔍 *This revised Lagrangian includes a topological vortex term that activates only in nontrivial configurations, avoiding the curl-of-gradient issue via second-order antisymmetric derivatives.*

 ## ✅ Falsifiable Predictions (Testable Now)